 “Yes,” said the other, “but why should all cats love to hear of Grimalkin?
 Or how should Grimalkin eat so much meat as you speak of?
 Or why should all cats so desire to revenge her death?”

 “Nay, that passed my cunning,” said he, “to show in all.
-May be that Grimalkin and her line is as much esteemed, and has the same dignity among cats, as the queen bee has among the whole hive, at whose commandments all bees are obedient, whose succour and safeguard they seek, whose wrongs they all revenge.
+Maybe that Grimalkin and her line is as much esteemed, and has the same dignity among cats, as the queen bee has among the whole hive, at whose commandments all bees are obedient, whose succour and safeguard they seek, whose wrongs they all revenge.
 Or, perhaps as the Pope has had before this over all of Christendom, in whose cause all his clergy would not only scratch and bite, but kill and burn to powder, though they know not why, whom so ever they thought to think against him.
 The Pope, all things considered, devoured more at every meal than Grimalkin did at her last supper.”

-“No,” said I, “although the Pope, by exactions and other trumpery, has spoiled people of mighty spoils, yet, as touching his own parts, he eats and wears as little as any other man, though perhaps more sumptuous and costly, and in greater abundance provided.
+“No,” said I, “although the Pope, by exactions and another trumpery, has spoiled people of mighty spoils, yet, as touching his own parts, he eats and wears as little as any other man, though perhaps more sumptuous and costly, and in greater abundance provided.

 “I heard a very proper saying of King Henry the Seventh.
 When a servant of his told him what abundance of meat he had seen at an abbot’s table, he reported him to be a great glutton.
-The King asked the servant if the abbot had eat it all, and the servant answered no, the abbot’s guests eat the most part.
+The King asked the servant if the abbot had eaten it all, and the servant answered no, the abbot’s guests eat the most part.
 ‘Ah!’ said the king, ‘you call him glutton for his liberality for feeding you and such other unthankful churls.’
 Like to this fellow are all ruffians; for let honest, worshipful men of the City make them good cheer, or lend them money, as they commonly do, and what have do they get for their labour ?—either foul, reproachful names, as dunghill churls, cuckold knaves, or else spiteful and slanderous reports, as to be usurers and deceivers of the commonweal, and while some of them may be such indeed, yet I still abhor to hear others, of whom they deserve well, so described.

 “But now, to return to your communication, I marvel how Grimalkin, as you term her, if she were so big could eat so much meat at once.”

-“There was a man that hired a friend of mine to roast a cat alive, and promised him for his labour twenty shillings.
+“There was a man that hired a friend of mine to roast a cat alive and promised him for his labour twenty shillings.
 My friend had a hogshead made, in which he turned a spit on which was stuck a cat.
-Now, before he had been turning the spit a while, whether it was the cats wool that singed, or else her cry that called them, I cannot tell, but there came such a number of cats, that if I and other hardy labourers who were , had not defended, the hogshead, as strong as it was, could not have kept them out.”
+Now, before he had been turning the spit a while, whether it was the cats wool that singed, or else her cry that called them, I cannot tell, but there came such a number of cats, that if I and other hardy labourers who were, had not defended, the hogshead, as strong as it was, could not have kept them out.”

 “By my faith, Sir, this is strange,” said I myself, “that a witch should take on her a cat’s body.
-I have read that the Petoneses could cause their spirits to take upon the dead men’s bodies, and the airy spirits which we call demons, (of which kind are Incubi and Lucinbus, Robin-Goodfellow the fairy, and goblins which the misers call Telechins), could, at their pleasure, take upon them any other sorts, but that a woman, being so large a body, should strain herself into the body of a cat, I have not much heard of, nor cannot perceive how it may be, which makes me, I promise you, believe it the less.”
+I have read that the Petoneses could cause their spirits to take the dead men’s bodies, and the airy spirits which we call demons, (of which kind are Incubi and Lucinbus, Robin-Goodfellow the fairy, and goblins which the misers call Telechins), could, at their pleasure, take upon them any other sorts, but that a woman, being so large a body, should strain herself into the body of a cat, I have not much heard of, nor cannot perceive how it may be, which makes me, I promise you, believe it the less.”